jurgenzz/vd/README.md

     "nick": "",
     "username": "",
     "password": "",
-    "channels": ["#meeseekeria"] // array of channels to join }
+    "channels": ["#meeseekeria"] // array of channels to join, "defaultChannel": "#meeseekeria"
+}
 ```
 then